jjwithanr/obsidian_bible_study/docs/Topics/prayerSpirit.md

 ### Spurgeon on [Zechariah 12:10](Zechariah12.md#v.10 )
 [Sermon](https://www.spurgeongems.org/sermon/chs1983.pdf)
-The words may be broken and confused, but what are words?
-Sighs, tears, heaving of the breast, and upward glancings of the eye - these are true prayers, and are very prevalent with God.
+==The words may be broken and confused, but what are words?
+Sighs, tears, heaving of the breast, and upward glancings of the eye - these are true prayers, and are very prevalent with God.==

 The hardness of the heart dies when we see Jesus die in woe so great.